M61ss/face-recognition/face-recognition/README.md

 # face-recognition

-Refer to official documentation https://pypi.org/project/face-recognition/ and the linked GitHub repo.
+Refer to the official documentation https://pypi.org/project/face-recognition/ and the linked GitHub repo.